rom1mouret/block_scoping/README.md

 # Block Scoping

-This is simple [PyPi package](https://pypi.org/project/block-scoping/) running static analysis to detect scoping issues caused by Python's lack of block scoping.
+This is a simple [PyPi package](https://pypi.org/project/block-scoping/) running static analysis to detect scoping issues caused by Python's lack of block scoping.

 Python's scoping is a common source of bugs.